grubaughlab/2025_paper_JCV/README.md

 # Evolutionary history of Jamestown Canyon virus disentangles complex multi-vector ecology

-This README contains information related to our research on JCV and its corresponding paper in progress
+This README contains information related to our research on JCV and its corresponding paper in progress.

+Specifically, each folder contains:

+BEAST_XMLs
+scripts